 All portable computing devices (notebooks, USB flash drives, PDA's, laptops and mobile phones) and information must be secured to prevent compromise of confidentiality or integrity.
-No device may store or transmit sensitive information without suitable protective measures that are approved by the agency information owner(s).
+No device may store or transmit sensitive information without suitable protective measures that are approved by the agency data owner(s_i).